FabricMC/fabric-docs/develop/loader/fabric-mod-json.md

-  https://github.com/FabricMC/fabric-language-kotlin: Fabric Language Kotlin's Language Provider https://spdx.org/licenses/: SPDX License Identifiers https://semver.org/: Semantic Versioning https://jubianchi.github.io/semver-check/: Semantic Version Comparison Tool
+  https://github.com/FabricMC/fabric-language-kotlin: Fabric Language Kotlin's Language Provider https://spdx.org/licenses/: SPDX License Identifiers https://semver.org/: Semantic Versioning https://dexman545.github.io/outlet-database/floaderValidator: Fabric Loader Version Comparison Tool
 ---

 The `fabric.mod.json` file is a metadata file used by Fabric Loader to load mods.
 It must be placed in the JAR's root directory for the mod to get loaded.